 Too much story.
 Not enough telling.

-A great deal of virtual ink has been expended over the past decade or so on the theme of storytelling in marketing.
-And it’s easy to see why the idea is so appealing.
 The best stories, after all, carry an emotional impact, deliver an underlying message (ideally on the audience’s own terms) and stick in the memory long after they’re told.
 If that’s not nirvana for modern marketing, I don’t know what is.

 And there are certainly some great examples of brands stepping away from the hard sell and introducing more oblique, passive or conversational narratives to their communications.
 The high-production, high-emotion epics we see from the likes of John Lewis each Christmas and then again a few weeks later from a clutch of Super Bowl sponsors are perhaps the most obvious manifestation of this shift from spinning to yarn.